Nicholas Monroe: 2017–18: Continued doubles success: First Masters final & US Open quarterfinal, top 30 debut

 Following three semi-final finishes in Chennai, Auckland and Quito all with Artem Sitak, Monroe reached a top 40 doubles ranking of No. 39 on 3 April 2017 after the biggest run of his career to the final of the 2017 Miami Open with Jack Sock.
 He later peaked at a career-high of No. 30 on 2 October 2017 after reaching his ninth final at the 2017 ATP Shenzhen Open partnering Nikola Mektic.

 Partnering Artem Sitak he reached the third round at the 2017 Wimbledon Championships for their first time at this Major and in his career.
-With John-Patrick Smith at the 2017 US Open (tennis), he reached the quarterfinals at a Grand Slam also for the first time in his career.
+With John-Patrick Smith at the 2017 US Open, he reached the quarterfinals at a Grand Slam also for the first time in his career.

-The pair also won the title at the 2018 Atlanta Open, and reached earlier in February 2018 the final at the 2018 Delray Beach Open, Monroe’s tenth.
+The pair also won the title at the 2018 Atlanta Open, and reached earlier in February 2018 the final at the 2018 Delray Beach Open, Monroe's tenth.

-2019–2020: Thirteenth final, Second Major quarterfinal at the French Open
+2019–2021: Thirteenth final, Second Major quarterfinal at the French Open

 Monroe reached the final of the 2019 Winston-Salem Open partnering compatriot Tennys Sandgren.

 Partnering fellow American Tommy Paul, he also reached at the 2020 French Open the second doubles Grand Slam quarterfinal of his career.

-2021–2022: Australian Open third round
+He reached the third round at the 2021 Australian Open for the first time at this Major partnering compatriot Frances Tiafoe.

-He reached the third round at the 2021 Australian Open for the first time at this Major partnering Frances Tiafoe.
+2022: Retirement

 He entered the main draw at the 2022 Wimbledon Championships as an alternate pair again with Tommy Paul.
+He played his last match on the ATP tour at the 2022 US Open with Keegan Smith as a wildcard pair, where they lost to Fabio Fognini and Simone Bolelli in the second round.